-The AC has carried out a review and is of the view that the internal audit function performed by CL IA is adequately resourced, effective and independent.
+The AC has carried out a review of the internal audit function and is satisfied that the internal audit function performed by CL IA is adequately resourced, effective and independent.

-CL IA is adequately resourced and staffed with persons with the relevant qualifications and experience.
-CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America U.S..
-CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA, and has incorporated these Standards into its audit practices.
+CL IA is adequately resourced and staffed with persons having the relevant qualifications and experience.
+CL IA is a corporate member of the Institute of Internal Auditors Inc. Singapore (IIAS), which is an affiliate of the Institute of Internal Auditors Inc. headquartered in the United States of America (USA).
+CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIAS, and has incorporated these Standards into its audit practices.

 To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
-For instance, CL IA staff who are involved in IT audits are Certified Information System Auditors and members of the Information System Audit and Control Association (ISACA) in the U.S..
-The ISACA Information System Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.
+This includes CL IA staff who are involved in IT audits having relevant professional IT certifications.
+The IT auditors are also members of the ISACA Singapore Chapter, a professional body administering information systems audit and information security certifications that is headquartered in the USA.
+The ISACA Information Systems Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.
 CL IA identifies and provides training and development opportunities for its staff to ensure their technical knowledge and skill sets remain current and relevant.

 (D) SHAREHOLDER RIGHTS AND RESPONSIBILITIES

 Principles 11 and 12: Shareholder Rights and Conduct of General Meetings and Engagement with